intel/neural-compressor/examples/pytorch/eager/huggingface_models/README.md

 --output_dir /path/to/output_dir --config distillation.yaml --seed 5143
 ```

-Examples of enabling Intel® Low Precision Optimization Tool
+Examples of enabling Intel® Neural Compressor
 ============================================================

-This is a tutorial of how to enable BERT model with Intel® Low Precision Optimization Tool.
+This is a tutorial of how to enable BERT model with Intel® Neural Compressor.

 # User Code Analysis

-Intel® Low Precision Optimization Tool supports two usages:
+Intel® Neural Compressor supports two usages:

 1. User specifies fp32 'model', calibration dataset 'q_dataloader', evaluation dataset "eval_dataloader" and metrics in tuning.metrics field of model-specific yaml config file.
 2. User specifies fp32 'model', calibration dataset 'q_dataloader' and a custom "eval_func" which encapsulates the evaluation dataset and metrics by itself.